tower-rs/tower/guides/inventing-service.md

-Imagine you wanted to write a rate limit middleware that wraps a `Service` and puts a limit on the maximum number of concurrent requests the underlying service can will receive.
+Imagine you wanted to write a rate limit middleware that wraps a `Service` and puts a limit on the maximum number of concurrent requests the underlying service will receive.
 This would be useful if you had some service that had a hard upper limit on the amount of load it could handle.

 With our current `Service` trait we don't really have a good way to implement something like that.
 We could try: